marmelab/restful.js/README.md

 ### Create a resource targeting your API

-Restful.js needs an http backend in order to perform queries.
+Restful.js needs an HTTP backend in order to perform queries.
 Two http backend are currently available:
 * [fetch](https://github.com/github/fetch): For using restful.js in a browser.
-* [request](https://github.com/request/request): For using restful.js in a browser.
+* [request](https://github.com/request/request): For using restful.js in Node.js.

-There are defined as optional dependencies and therefore you must install them with npm if you need them.
+There are defined as optional dependencies and therefore you must install them either with `npm` or `bower` depending your package manager.

 Start by defining the base endpoint for an API, for instance `http://api.example.com` with the good http backend.